 Table of Contents

 What is HACCP Certification?

 The HACCP certification system takes a holistic approach.
 An auditor will assess your HACCP plan.
-It requires food to have been safely grown, harvested, and purveyed to the public.
+It requires food to have been safely grown, harvested and purveyed to the public.
 The process aims to minimize the risks of food-borne illnesses.

 Further, it considers potential physical, chemical, and biological hazards to consumers.
 This system has been developed to identify and control food contamination issues before they become real health hazards.

-Is an HACCP Plan Mandatory?
+Is a HACCP Plan Mandatory?